tlorans/ClimateRisks/docs/source/dealingwithrisk.md

 0.0625
 ```

-The thing is slightly more complicated here for the portfolio's variance.
+The thing is slightly more complicated with the portfolio's variance.
 Indeed, you need to take into account the covariance matrix between the assets in the portfolio in order to obtain a proper measure of the variance of the portfolio:

 \begin{equation}
 \sigma^2(x) = \mathbb{E}[(R(x) - \mu(x))(R(x) - \mu(x))^T]